Simple Parallelism Without Data Races

 - should not be allowed to consider

-As you might have guessed, this is exactly what the portable
+As you might have guessed, this is exactly what the portable mode is for.
+Both

-, and we have two rules:
+arguments to fork_join2 are required to be portable, and we have two rules:

 Rule 1.
 Only a

-value is safe to access from outside the domain that created it.
+portablevalue is safe to access from outside the domain that created it.

 Rule 2.
 If a

-is only relevant for functions, but when we get
+(So far it looks like portable is only relevant for functions, but when we get

 to rule 4, we’ll see that records and arrays can also

-fail to be portable
+fail to be portable.)

 Why does rule 2 say “outside of its own definition”?
 Well, remember what we

-above: it was just now created,
+said about the t defined in beat_the_system above: it was just now created,

-so we knew that it was uncontended
+so we knew that it was uncontended.
+Similarly, the following function is

 let (factorial @ portable) i =